dmaroulidis/dmaroulidis.github.io/_posts/2017-02-07-aptitude-minesweeper.markdown

 Then press Control + T to open the actions menu, select Play Minesweeper and press Enter.

 You can place flags by pressing F.

+Ok, that's what you need to know, go have fun!